JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 In September 2021, I started a postdoctoral fellowship at McGill University working in collaboration with Professor Erica E. M. Moodie in the Department of Epidemiology, Biostatistics and Occupational Health.

 In the Fall 2021, I was supposed to visit North Carolina State University (NCSU) for 6 months as a research scholar and to work in the Department of Statistics under the supervision of Professor Marie Davidian.
 Due to the covid19 pandemic, my collaboration turned to virtual.
-I am very pleased to have this opportunity.
+I am very pleased to have had this opportunity.

 Research Interests